edkedk99/streamlit_sql/README.md

 - Add pagination, displaying only a set of rows each time
 - Set the dataframe to be displayed using standard sqlalchemy select statement, where you can JOIN, ORDER BY, WHERE, etc.
 - Add a column to show the rolling sum of a numeric column
+- Conditional styling if the DataFrame based on each row value.
+For instance, changing its background color

 ### FILTER